HauteEstates/HauteEstates/README.md

   <section>
     <h2>About Haute Estate</h2>
     <p>
       Haute Estate is your premier destination for curated luxury properties that define sophistication, elegance, and timeless style.
-We handpick homes that embody the art of refined living, offering unparalleled beauty and quality.
+We showcase homes that embody the art of refined living, offering unparalleled beauty and quality.
     </p>
   </section>